Institute of Technology, Shimizu Corporation

 Takashi Matsumoto is a media designer.
 His special field is design of social Interaction bridging tangible objects, real-world experiences, and network services.
 He designs digital gadgets and contents to give new experiences in urban life with tangible operations of information and multimedia replesentation of hyperlinked things.
-He takes an approach of integrated design with two different types of design works: Product Design (PD) and Content Design (CD).
+He takes an approach of integrated design with different types of design works such as Product Design (PD) and Content Design (CD).

 His representative PD work is Pileus: The Internet Umbrella.
 Pileus is an interactive medium to make city exploring fun giving natural interactions for web services with a large display and embedded sensors on the umbrella.
 Pileus was awarded "Prix de l'innovation" at Laval Virtual 2007, where the largest Virtual Reality conference in Europe.
 The project was invited to events worldwide including a public art museum, a fashion tradeshow, and science festivals.
 He worked for its concept creations, prototype design, and strategy planning.

 He also designed "Z-agon: a cubic video player with turning interface" at Keio University, "Post-Bit: a hybrid tangible-graphical interface of e-paper memo stickies" at FXPAL (FX Palo Alto Laboratory) internship, "Responsive Mirror" at PARC (Palo Alto Research Center) internship, "Cat Android-Arduino Project" at NUS (National University of Singapore), etc. Post-Bit was awarded FXPAL Best Vision Video at ACM Multimedia 2005.
 Several patents have been granted for some of those projects.

 He earned his Ph.D. with a doctoral dissertation entitled "Embodied Web Interaction" (March 2008: supervisor Dr. Naohito Okude) at Keio SFC Media Design program.
 He was awarded Keio President's Encourage Prize for excellence of his research operations in 2006.
 He earned his master's degree in Media and Governance from Keio with Summa Cum Laude and Keio Dr. Aiso Award (Sept.
 2005).
 He earned BA in Environmental Information from Keio with Summa Cum Laude and the Keio SFC Student Award for the Z-agon project (Sept.
 2003).